philippschauer/Hand-Gesture-Detection-Using-Computer-Vision/README.md

 ### k Nearest Neighbors

-The k Nearest Neighbors algorithm looks at the $k$ nearest points to a given datapoint and is classified depending on the classes of those neighbors.
+The k Nearest Neighbors algorithm looks at the k nearest points to a given datapoint and is classified depending on the classes of those neighbors.
 There are mainly two hyper-parameters, one is the number of neighbors that are being evaluated and the other is how the weights are computed.
 'Uniform' means that each neighbor is counted equally, while in 'distance' the weight of the neighbors depends on the distance to the datapoint.
 The values that were chosen are k=11 and weights='distance'.

 ### Perceptron

 I do not expect a Perceptron to perform very well on this data since it is a linear classifier.
 We do not know how whether the data is linearly separable which is a requirement for a Perceptron to perform well.
-The hyper-parameters tested for cross-validation were the type of penalty and the penalty value $\alpha$.
+The hyper-parameters tested for cross-validation were the type of penalty and the penalty value &alpha;.
 The best result were achieved with penalty='l2' and &alpha;=0.0001.

 ## Results